-Take a look inside 9 images
+Take a look inside 7 images

-Pixton's use of comics and the graphic arts can help build students' art skills, stretch their creative muscles, and help them think critically about sequencing, context, and story structure.
+Pixton uses comics and graphic arts to help build students' art skills, stretch their creative muscles, and help them think critically about sequencing, context, and story structure.
 For inspiration, browse through the content packs, which address subjects ranging from math to history, science, and beyond.
 Each pack includes a brief intro to the theme and a short sample comic.
 Or, just get students going with a prompt attached to your curriculum, like "Create a comic that shows one reason why Europeans came into contact with other cultures during the Middle Ages."
-Review students' comics and leave feedback.
-Use the Favorites feature to mark stellar examples to show the class.
-As compared to the previous versions of Pixton, this one is more bare-bones, with fewer community sharing options and teacher tools.
-This streamlined version focuses on creation and leaves much of the administrative work for teachers to do offline.
+Review students' comics and use the Favorites feature to mark standout examples to show the class.
+Students can use the interactive rubric to critique their own work.
+Teachers can use the same rubric as a guide for assessment.

 Pixton is a comic creation site for classrooms where teachers and students can both make and share their comic strips.
-There's a short free trial with full access.
+There's a free 7-day full-access trial.
 Then teachers need a subscription either for themselves only or for themselves and a classroom of students.
 After teachers sign in, create their avatar, and establish a classroom, they enter the names of their students.
 Students can then access Pixton by signing in with a Google, Facebook, or Microsoft account, or teachers can generate a unique code and usernames for sign-in without such accounts.

-With Pixton, students have a tool they can use to develop their literacy skills across grades and subjects.
+Pixton is a tool students can use to develop their literacy skills across grades and subjects.
 Creating comics can feel empowering, although some students might also feel overwhelmed when digging into the menus.
 The content pack organizational scheme provides some structure.
 But without a way for teachers to limit what students see, it's still relatively easy for students -- especially younger ones -- to get lost.
 Since there's not a lot of scaffolding, teachers will want to do that for students to mitigate these frustrations.